aappddeevv/scala-vdom/README.md

 seems that attaching directly to a DOm object may be Ok but some virtual dom libraries attach to the top of the tree.

+There are multiple ways to handle events.

+* You can use a delegate model with the ability to manage events that occur further down in the tree.
+  To use this approach you need a way to "select" when a handler is fired from a sub-node.
+This event handling model help improve performance in some cases and hurt performance in others.
+* Or you can attach directly to a node and have a callback per event type as needed.
+* Or you can lift all events into an event queue and wrap all events like React or do some type of event to semantic action translation.
+* or you could Object.observe which may or may not be helpful in the long run.

+It appears that there are advantages for each approach and there is evidence is that for some events, like "error", you need to attach directly to the element that generates the error because the "error" event type does not bubble.
+In other words, to smooth over the DOM event handling bumps, you have alot of work ahead of you.

+There is also the issues of debouncing, where multiple similar events are compressed into one in order to avoid race conditions between events and UI activity.

+For the time being, will just copy [ftdomdelegate](https://github.com/ftlabs/ftdomdelegate) except make it immutable.
+There may be a sprinkling of influence from [jsaction](https://github.com/google/jsaction.git).
+Like jaction, it would be nice to make this all string oriented with a dynamic dispatch underneath--to help server side rendered pages load faster.
+And it would be nice to move to semantic actions versus raw event processing.
+Another lib is onoff although it is older [onoff](https://github.com/LiftoffSoftware/OnOff).
+EventEmitter (from node.js but ported to the browser) is another delegate-like library.
+They are all about the same--mutable, non-reactive.

+I'll look into reactive
+solutions like Li's rxscala, however, it is not clear that it will work easily in a virtual DOM because of the virtual layer.

+It is all very inconsistent.

 ## Toy Example

 Assume that `test7` is an id in your DOM where you want the toy example to render into: